Roasted cauliflower guacamole is a healthy snack recipe that is so easy to make!

 - Remove the cauliflower from the stalk, and chop into bite size pieces (so everything will roast quickly).
-Add to a foil or parchment paper lined pan.
+Add the cauliflower to a parchment paper lined pan.

-- Add the cauliflower florets, 1/2 tbs. coconut oil (melted) and a pinch of salt to the tray.
+- Add the cauliflower florets, avocado oil, and a pinch of salt to the tray.
 Toss well to combine.

 - Roast in the oven for 25-30 minutes at 450 until lightly brown.